ragingpastry/piedpiper-picli/docs/source/user/configuration.rst

 Validation
 **********

-Validation is an important part of PiedPiper.
-The validation step will parse your PiedPiper configuration files under ``piedpiper.d/`` and your ``ci_provider`` configuration file and send that data off to a validation function.
+Validation is an important part of PiperCI.
+The validation step will parse your PiperCI configuration files under ``piperci.d/`` and your ``ci_provider`` configuration file and send that data off to a validation function.
 That validation function will then ensure that your Pipeline adheres to whatever standard is set for your project.
 This pipeline standard is held in an external Git repository and is meant to be configured by a team lead or Technical Director.

 The validation step is meant to ensure that your Pipeline is calling the required stages with the required options based on your project's requirements.